taalhavras/ucal/README.md

 Then run `yarn` and `yarn build` from the project root to copy the files into the target pier(s).
 Finally, `mount |%home` and `|start %ucal-store` to get the app running.
 Run `|start %calendar` to activate the UI.

 ### Pokes
+The best documentation for these is the source code for `action` in `sur/ucal-store.hoon`.
+They're all pretty straightforward to use, though there are some convenience generators for calendar/event creation we'll talk about later.

+Here's a table of how JSON should be formatted for each poke
 | Poke                | Json                                                                                                                                                                                                                                                                                                                                                                              |
 |---------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | %create-calendar    | `{'create-calendar': {'calendar-code': 'abcd-efgh', 'title': 'my-cal'}}`                                                                                                                                                                                                                                                                                                            |